WaleeTheRobot/strategy-analyzer-exporter/README.md

 NinjaTrader Minimum Version `8.1.6.0`

+Make sure you are considering the bars required to trade in your start time.
+For example, if you want to start adding to the database on a one minute chart at 0900, then you should set the start time to around 0830.
+This will start the calculations and populate the buffer before it actually writes to the database and prevent possible leakage between days.

 ## Overview

 This strategy captures and processes market data and exports enriched data with technical features to a DuckDB database.
 It's designed for use with NinjaTrader's Strategy Analyzer to build comprehensive datasets that can be extracted for quantitative analysis.